biscuit-js/biscuit-store/README.md

 --------
 ### Basic exemple
 The easiest way to create a new store is to use the createStore function.
-The function accepts a set of parameters that can consist of the fields repo, states, middleware, debug. repo is a required field.
+The function accepts a set of parameters that can consist of the fields repo, states, middleware and debug.
+Repo is a required field.

 store/root.js
 ``` javascript